Haddenham-Thame Greenway: Route

-Geographical background
+Geography

 Haddenham and Thame are adjacent settlements, three miles apart, located in the English counties of Buckinghamshire and Oxfordshire respectively.

 Haddenham depends on Thame as its local market town.
-Facilities in Thame not available in Haddenham include: monthly charter market, specialist shops, restaurants, leisure centre, swimming pool, bowls, secondary school, skate park, theatre, rugby and football stadiums, and more.
+Facilities in Thame not available in Haddenham include: monthly charter market, specialist shops, restaurants, leisure centre, swimming pool, bowls, secondary school, skate park, theatre, rugby and football stadia.

-Thame depends on Haddenham most significantly as location of its nearest railway station, Haddenham & Thame Parkway, established in 1987.
-By virtue of proximity and the relative populations of Haddenham and Thame (5,700 and 13,300 respectively, in the 2021 Census), a significant proportion of the total 784,436 entries and exits through its doors in year-ending March 2024, as in other years, is bound to have been contributed by Thame residents, employees and visitors.
+Thame depends on Haddenham most significantly as location of its nearest railway station, Haddenham & Thame Parkway, which opened in 1987.
+By virtue of proximity and the relative populations of Haddenham and Thame (5,700 and 13,300 respectively, in the 2021 Census), a significant proportion of the total 784,436 entries and exits through its doors in the year ending March 2024.
+(Note: Haddenham & Thame Parkway station is the fifth busiest in Oxfordshire; year-on-year usage is increasing at a rate of 20% towards the pre-Covid level of 960,972, recorded in the year-ending March 2019.)

-Challenges to development of the greenway have included the intervening floodplain of Cuttle Brook, Scotsgrove Brook and Thame River already referred to, and the challenge of coordinating efforts across the Buckinghamshire-Oxfordshire border.